Heian Shrine: Garden

 The Japanese-style garden takes up about half the land area (approximately 33060 m2).
-Renowned gardener Ogawa Jihei VII, also known as Ueji, created the garden over a 20-year period.
+Renowned gardener Ogawa Jihei VII, known as Ueji, created the garden over more than twenty years.
 The water used in the ponds comes from the Lake Biwa Canal.
-Species otherwise rare in Japan such as Acheilognathus cyanostigma, the Yellow pond turtle and the Japanese pond turtle live around the ponds.
+Species otherwise rare in Japan, such as the striped bitterling, the yellow pond turtle, and the Japanese pond turtle live in and around the ponds.
 Visitors may feed the fish and turtles with food sold around the ponds.

 Festivals

 Annual festivals celebrate the memory of Emperor Kōmei (late January) and Emperor Kanmu (early April).

 On October 22, Heian-jingū hosts the Jidai Matsuri, which is one of the most important festivals of Kyoto.
 The procession of this festival begins at the old Imperial palace, and includes carrying the mikoshi (portable shrines) of Emperors Kanmu and Kōmei to the Heian-jingū.

 The Shrine is also used for traditional Japanese weddings as well as concerts.
 It is rare for a modern concert to be held at a historic site like the shrine, but merging modern and old culture in Kyoto has become a trend.